City of Ryde & VAPAR - Case Study

 City of Ryde and VAPAR - Working Together

-In October 2019, City of Ryde engaged VAPAR to implement an AI-based, automated CCTV review process which would allow them to inspect larger segments of their stormwater pipe network annually, and audit all footage obtained as part of this process.
+For the last 2 years, City of Ryde engaged VAPAR to implement an AI-based, automated CCTV review process which would allow them to inspect larger segments of their stormwater pipe network annually, and audit all footage obtained as part of this process.

 The project proved immensely successful in achieving both of these outcomes, allowing City of Ryde to inspect over 15 km of their stormwater network in 6 months (compared to their previous rate of 5 km per year).
 By using the VAPAR platform, City of Ryde also eliminated 400 hours of manual CCTV review work, with VAPAR’s automated AI models reviewing 100% of inspected pipe footage, also digitising over 6000 features, nodes and defects.

 City of Ryde arranged for the data outputs of VAPAR to be customised to meet their own financial planning needs; ensuring that repair decisions were made in accordance with Council adopted Asset Management policies.
 All user actions on the platform, including any edits, could be tracked for auditing purposes and drive user accountability.